pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 ### Joint distributions, $P(x,y)$

-First, let's take a look at the joint distributions for each of the scripts to convince ourselves that these are actually the same.
+First, let's take a look at the joint distributions for each of the DAGs to convince ourselves that these are actually the same.

 ```{code-cell} ipython3
 ---